 Cooled and Uncooled Focal Plane Arrays and Systems, Focal Plane Array Test Systems, Infrared Microscopes, Thermal Wave (Thermal Pulse) Systems for Flaw Detection, Multispectral and Hyperspectral Imaging Systems (including infrared payloads planned by NASA over the next ten years), Portable Infrared Thermometers (Spot Radiometers), Stationary Infrared Thermometers (Spot Radiometers) and Line Scanning Infrared Thermometers.

 More than 100 specific models of equipment are described.
 In many cases, detailed specifications are given.

-Dual-use programs covered include: uncooled Driver’s Vision Enhancers (DVE), Thermal Weapon Sights (TWS), Family of Thermal Weapon Sights (FWS), Enhanced Night Vision Goggles (ENVG), uncooled thermal binoculars, microsensors, airborne navigation and surveillance systems.
+Dual-use programs covered include: uncooled Driver’s Vision Enhancers (DVE), Thermal Weapon Sights (TWS), Family of Thermal Weapon Sights (FWS), Enhanced Night Vision Goggles (ENVG-B), Integrated Visual Enhancement System (IVAS), uncooled thermal binoculars, soldier sensors, airborne navigation and surveillance systems.

 The following applications and their market dynamics are discussed in detail:

 Market sizes and forecasts from 2021 to 2026 are given for Infrared Imaging equipment.
 Forecasts are provided separately for cooled and uncooled infrared imaging equipment in the following application areas:

 All Forecasts are given separately for North America and the Rest of the World.

 The overall market is segmented by geography into the following regions: North America, Europe, Pacific Rim, Asia, Latin America, Africa and Middle East.
 The historical trend for geographic distribution over the last ten years.